William Clapham

-William Clapham (1722 – 28 May 1763) was an American military officer who participated in the construction of several forts in Pennsylvania during the French and Indian War.
-He was considered a competent commander in engagements with French troops and Native American warriors, but towards the end of his military career he was unpopular with troops under his command.
-Following his retirement from the army, he and his family were killed by Lenape warriors on his farm in 1763.
+Colonel William Clapham (1722 – 28 May 1763) was an American military officer who served in Father Le Loutre's War and the French and Indian War.
+Clapham was considered a competent commander in engagements with French troops and Native American warriors, but towards the end of his military career he was unpopular with the soldiers under his command.
+Following his retirement from military service, Clapham and his family were killed by Lenape warriors on his farm in 1763.

 Early career and family

 Nothing is known of William Clapham's early life.
-He was appointed captain in Boston on 1 November 1747, and may have been born in Massachusetts.
+He was commissioned into the Massachusetts Militia at the rank of captain in Boston on 1 November 1747, and may have been born in Massachusetts.

 He was married to Mary Clapham.
 He had one son, William Clapham, Jr., who served as a lieutenant in the Third Battalion, Pennsylvania Regiment of Foot after it was formed in late March, 1756, and who was killed by two Panis slaves in June 1762.
 Clapham also had a daughter Mary.